- About Us

 Congress must reauthorize the Ex-Im by September 30 for it to continue its support of Oregon and Washington businesses, and customers such as those of Boeing.
 This is a BIG deal.
 Airbus, for example, is backed by at least three European export credit agencies, and Boeing is the largest single contributor to the GDP.

-The 8th Annual Guide Dog Dash, benefiting Guide Dogs of America, will be held Saturday, August 23, 2014.
-The ride starts at the IBEW Local 48 Union Hall in Portland, Ore. and ends at the IAM District W24 hall in Gladstone, Ore.
-First riders depart at 9:30.
+The 8th Annual Guide Dog Dash, benefiting Guide Dogs of America, was held Saturday, August 23, 2014.
+Sixty riders and passengers started at the IBEW Local 48 Union Hall in Portland, Ore. and ended at the IAM District W24 hall in Gladstone, Ore.
+Live music was presented by The Mike Branch Band, and lunch was provided by Dan Newberry for the 7th year in a row!

-This year's ride is held in honor of Chuck Drake, who had the original idea for the ride and passed away last December.
+This year's ride was held in honor of Chuck Drake, who had the original idea for the ride and passed away last December.

 In a vote set by the National Labor Relations Board (NLRB) on June 14, workers at Bodycote Imt in Camas, Wash. voted yes for IAM representation.
 Bodycote Imt is a heat treat facility that specializes in titanium aerospace parts.
 Their main customer is PCC Structurals.
 The unit covers 40 hourly employees.